Triple J: First broadcasts

 Double Jay commenced broadcasting at 11:00 am on Sunday, 19 January 1975, at 1540 kHz on the AM band.
 The station was restricted largely to the Greater Sydney region, and its local reception was hampered by inadequate transmitter facilities.
 However, its frequency was a clear channel nationally, so it was easily heard at night throughout south-eastern Australia.
-After midnight, 2JJ would use off-air ABC networks to increase its broadcasting range.
+After midnight, Double Jay would use off-air ABC networks to increase its broadcasting range.

 Its first broadcast demonstrated a determination to distinguish itself from other Australian radio stations.
 The first on-air presenter, DJ Holger Brockmann, notably used his own name, which, at his previous role at 2SM, was considered "too foreign-sounding".
 After an introductory montage that featured sounds from the countdown and launch of Apollo 11, Brockmann launched the station's first broadcast with the words, "Wow, and we're away!", and then played Skyhooks' "You Just Like Me 'Cos I'm Good in Bed".
-The choice of this song to introduce the station was significant, as it represented several important features of the 2JJ brand at the time.
+The choice of this song to introduce the station was significant, as it represented several important features of the Double Jay brand at the time.
 Choosing an Australian band reflected the network's commitment to Australian content at a time when American acts dominated pop stations.
 Further, the song was one of several tracks from the Skyhooks' album that had been banned on commercial radio for its explicit sexual content.
 The station chose to play songs that were banned from commercial airwaves, including the Rolling Stones' "Sympathy for the Devil".
-Because 2JJ was a government-funded station operating under the umbrella of the ABC, it was not bound by commercial censorship codes, and was not answerable to advertisers nor the station owners.
+Because Double Jay was a government-funded station operating under the umbrella of the ABC, it was not bound by commercial censorship codes, and was not answerable to advertisers nor the station owners.
 In contrast, their Sydney rival, 2SM, was owned by a holding company controlled by the Catholic Archdiocese of Sydney, resulting in the ban or editing of numerous songs.